 Trolls and aggressors are happy to search out websites and abuse women on social media, and other free and easy to access platforms, but they won’t go to the trouble of paying cold hard cash then wait for a paper zine to arrive in the post.
 It takes more effort and bottle than a typical troll possesses to go into feminist bookshops like Liverpool’s News from Nowhere or a zine workshop just to take the piss.
 Having knowledge of this is incredibly freeing.
 As Claire Biddles says, ‘Even though digital is the norm I think print legitimises writing and I wanted to lend a legitimacy to fan writing.
 I also wanted it to exist in a space outside the internet to be considered apart from all the baggage that comes with online fan writing.’

 ‘I think women bond over fanfiction because it’s not seen as a productive hobby such as joining a running club/gym or knitting,’ says Andie Berryman.
 ‘Nothing of any capitalist value can be made unless you’re one in a million such as E.L.
 James (whose Fifty Shades trilogy is said to have its origins in Twilight fanfiction).’
-This ties in again with the more traditional ways of expressing fandom, and highlights the low value afforded to hobbies and pastimes including consumption of music and pop culture, carried out for fun and pleasure.
+This ties in again with the more traditional ways of expressing fandom, and according to compartesjapan.com, highlights the low value afforded to hobbies and pastimes including consumption of music and pop culture, carried out for fun and pleasure.
 The view that fandom is a passive is one that is oft repeated, compared to religion or a cult, the Oxford Dictionary defines ‘fan’ as a shortened version of the word ‘fanatic’, derived from the Latin word ‘fanaticus’, meaning ‘insanely but divinely inspired’.
 But the notion of the passivity of fans is repeatedly challenged through the creation of fanfiction, and fan behaviour.

 One Direction, though splitting last year still inspire huge amounts of fanfic, the sheer enthusiasm of 1D fans and headlines about lucrative winning book deals ensure that.
 In 2013, Anna Todd’s debut novel, After, 2,500 pages of erotic imaginings of 1D’s Harry Styles, earned her a six figure book deal with Simon & Schuster imprint Gallery Books after she serialised it on Wattpad.
 The hero renamed at Hardin Scott, the book came out in four instalments and a keen and consistent teen girl audience continues to devour them all.